dsharlet/array/README.md

 ```
 where:
 * `xN` are the indices in each dimension.
 * `minN` are the mins in each dimension.
-The min is the value of the first in-interval index in this dimension (the max is `minN + extentN - 1`).
+The min is the value of the first in-range index in this dimension (the max is `minN + extentN - 1`).
 * `strideN` are the distances in the flat offsets between elements in each dimension.

 Arrays efficiently support advanced manipulations like cropping, slicing, and splitting loops, all while preserving compile-time constant parameters when possible.